-The user interface and Help of this development system is available translated in ten languages: Italian, English, German, Chinese, French, Spanish, Czech, Russian, Dutch, and Polish.
-Albatros allows managing devices connected to different fieldbuses; it is also possible to have a mixed configuration of the various fieldbuses available in the application.
-The fieldbuses manageable by the suite are CANopen, EtherCAT, MECHATROLINK-II and GreenBUS 4.0, i.e. Tpa’s proprietary bus.
-The development system Albatros can be installed on computer platforms equipped with Microsoft operating systems.
+The user interface and help is available translated in ten languages: Italian, English, German, Chinese, French, Spanish, Czech, Russian, Dutch, and Polish.
+Albatros allows you to manage devices connected to different fieldbuses; it is also possible to have a mixed configuration of the fieldbuses available in the application.
+The fieldbuses the suite can manage are CANopen, EtherCAT, MECHATROLINK-II and GreenBUS 4.0, i.e. Tpa’s proprietary bus.
+Albatros can be installed on computer platforms equipped with Microsoft operating systems.

 Our application has two goals: